 Installing integrated solar PV on heritage properties is also not as expensive as you might think!
 Once you offset the cost of sourcing and replacing slate you could find that installing solar on your heritage property actually costs you very little at all!

-A lot of heritage, listed and conservation properties in the UK are in need of re-roofing.
+A lot of heritage, listed and conservation properties in the UK are in need of roof replacement.
 This provides a cost effective opportunity to install solar PV for the following reasons:

 You can find our more about solar PV pricing in our Solar PV and Battery Storage Pricing Guide.